-The Human Resource and Remuneration Committee currently consists of two members.
-Mr. Smethurst is the current Chair.
-The details of the member's qualifications may be found in their individual Director profiles published on the Company's website.
+The Human Resource and Remuneration Committee currently consists of two members: Ms. Adelaide McDonald and Mr. Smethurst, who serves as the current Chair.
+The details of the members' qualifications may be found in their individual Director profiles published on the Company's website.